-Within the above closed-loop arrangement the geographical need for estuaries or for industries producing brines along with pre-treatments are no long a limitation, thus guaranteeing a really higher versatility and flexibility to the RED process.
-More important, this framework also allows the use of artificial solutions composed of any solvent-solute couple with the aim of maximizing the process output (i.e. the cycle efficiency): for instance, salts different than NaCl or mixtures of two or more salts may be used to generate and exploit a higher theoretical potential difference.
-Moreover, operating conditions in terms of solutions concentration and velocity are no more dependent on the available stream but can be easily tuned to maximize the REDHE performance.
-With this regard, the investigation of RED units fed by non conventional (i.e. NaCl-water) solutions is nowadays a topic of crucial importance.
+Within the above closed-loop arrangement, it is not anymore necessary to locate the plant close to estuaries or industries producing brines, thus guaranteeing a higher versatility and flexibility of RED technology.
+More important, this application also allows the use of artificial solutions composed of any solvent-solute couple with the scope of maximizing the cycle efficiency.
+For instance, salts besides NaCl or mixtures of two or more salts may be used to generate and exploit a higher theoretical potential difference.
+Moreover, operating conditions in terms of solution concentration and velocity are no more dependent on the available stream but can be easily tuned to maximize the REDHE performance.
+The investigation of RED units fed by non-conventional (i.e. NaCl-water) solutions is nowadays a topic of crucial importance.

-Surprisingly, only a very few studies have been presented so far on the use of a RED unit fed with salts different from NaCl.
-Some of them regard the investigation of the performance of multivalent ions in a RED unit, mainly referring to the most common ions present in seawater (Mg2+, Ca2+ and SO42-) in order to predict the behaviour of a RED stack fed by natural seawater [21-23].
-Other studies concern the use of thermolytic salts, such as ammonium hydrogen carbonate (NH4HCO3).
-These salts are able to decompose into ammonia, carbon dioxide and water at temperatures of about 40-45°C. Thus, they can be used within a salt extraction regeneration strategy [20,24,25] in a REDHE.
-Unfortunately, power densities lower than those obtainable with NaCl solutions have been reported [19,24] so far.
-Other studies focus on the interaction between specific ions and IEMs without investigating the RED process performance: in particular these studies investigate how membrane properties, such as electrical resistance and permselectivity, can be affected by a specific ion [8,26].
-For instance, Cassady et al. [26] demonstrated how the permselectivity is not only influenced by the membrane water content, but also by the strength of the ionic interaction between counter-ion and fixed charge groups.
-Choi et al. [27] studied the effect of various electrolytes on the transport phenomena across the ionic exchange membranes.
-Martí-Calatayud et al. [28] investigated the possibility of treating industrial waste-water effluents containing metals via electrodialysis: they showed how the membrane structure and the ions size may influence the competitive ion transport.
-Other studies deal with the determination of the diffusion coefficient of some counterand co-ions, in order to understand the transport mechanism through IEMs and to model their internal structure [29].
+Surprisingly, only a very few studies have been presented so far on the use of a RED unit fed with salts other than NaCl.
+Some of them regard the investigation of the performance of multivalent ions in a RED unit, mainly referring to the most common ions present in seawater (Mg^{2+} , Ca^{2+} and SO_4^{2-}) in order to predict the behaviour of a RED stack fed by natural seawater [17-19].
+Other studies concern the use of thermolytic salts, such as ammonium hydrogen carbonate (NH_4HCO_3).
+These salts are able to decompose into ammonia, carbon dioxide and water at temperatures of about 40-45°C. Thus, they can be used within a salt extraction regeneration strategy [20-22] in a REDHE.
+Unfortunately, power densities lower than those obtainable with NaCl solutions have been reported [20,23] so far.
+Other studies focus on the interaction between specific ions and IEMs without investigating the RED process performance: in particular these studies investigate how membrane properties, such as electrical resistance and permselectivity, can be affected by a specific ion [8,24].
+For instance,

+Cassady et al. [24] demonstrated how the permselectivity is not only influenced by the membrane water content, but also by the strength of the ionic interaction between counter-ion and fixed charge groups.
+Choi et al. [25] studied the effect of various electrolytes on the transport phenomena across the ionic exchange membranes.
+Martí-Calatayud et al. [26] investigated the possibility of treating industrial waste-water effluents containing metals via electrodialysis: they showed how the membrane structure and the ions size may influence the competitive ion transport.
+Other studies deal with the determination of the diffusion coefficient of some counter- and co-ions, in order to understand the transport mechanism through IEMs and to model their internal structure [27].

 Summarizing, an insufficient amount of data has been collected so far on the performances of a RED unit fed by non-conventional salt-water solutions including pure and mixture salts.
-Therefore, the present work aims at filling this gap in the literature by selecting the most promising salts to be fed in a RED unit either as pure salt or together as couple (i.e. binary mixture) and at experimentally measuring the main parameters of a RED unit (fed by these non-conventional solutions) including OCV, stack resistance and power density.
+Therefore, the present work aims at filling this gap in the literature by selecting the most promising salts to be fed in a RED unit either as pure salt or together as couple (i.e. binary mixture) and at experimentally measuring the main parameters of a RED unit (fed by these non-conventional solutions) including Open Circuit Voltage (OCV), stack resistance and power density.

-2. PURE AND MIXTURE SALTS SELECTION
+2. SELECTION OF THE PURE AND MIXTURE SALTS FOR THE EXPERIMENTAL CAMPAIGN